 Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar through the appropriate Chair, except in cases where a Chair's grades must be approved by the appropriate faculty Dean.

 31. Repeating Courses

 Except by permission of the Chair, students are allowed to repeat a course only once.
 Both grades are recorded on a student's transcript, and only the higher grade will be calculated into a student's GPA and be used for credit towards a credential.
 In the case of more than one failed attempt, only the result of the most recent attempt will be calculated into the GPA.
 In cases where the repeated course is a required course for a specific degree, two failed attempts may result in the student being required to withdraw from that degree program.

 Note: Repeating a course to achieve a higher passing grade may have implications for student loan purposes.
-See Financial Aid Coordinator.
+Consult with the Awards and Financial Aid Coordinator for more information.

 32. Course Exemptions

-At the direction of a Student's Academic Program Chair, specific course exemptions from course requirements may be granted.
-Nevertheless, the total number of credit hours for the degree still must be earned
+At the direction of a the program Chair, specific course exemptions from course requirements may be granted.
+Nevertheless, the total number of credit hours for the degree still must be earned.